cataseven/Google-Map-Card/README.md

 | `show_datepicker_button_position` | string | Position of the calendar                            |
 | `show_travel_panel_toggle_button_position` | string | Position of the travel panel toggle button    |

-### ⚠️ Rotate & Tilt Limitations
+### ⚠️ Rotate & Tilt Limitations (Raster Mode)

-The `rotateControl` button allows rotating and tilting the map to a 45° perspective view, but it comes with significant Google API constraints that are important to understand.
+The `rotateControl` button in **raster mode** (default) allows rotating and tilting the map to a 45° perspective view, but it comes with significant Google API constraints that are important to understand.

 **When it works:**
 - Map type must be set to `satellite` or `hybrid`